-THE OFFERING

-Issuer Shimmick Corporation

-Common stock offered by us 3,575,000 shares.

-Option to purchase additional shares of common stock The underwriters have a 30-day option extending from the date of this prospectus to purchase up to an additional 536,250 shares of common stock from us to cover overallotments.

-Common stock outstanding immediately after this

-offering

-25,493,877 shares (or 26,030,127 shares if the underwriters exercise their option to purchase additional shares of common stock in full).

-Use of proceeds We estimate that the net proceeds to us from this offering, after deducting the underwriters'

-discounts and commissions and our estimated offering expenses, will be approximately \$18.5 million (or \$22.0 million if the underwriters exercise their option to purchase additional shares of common stock in full).
-We intend to use the net proceeds from this offering, together with cash on hand, to repay all outstanding borrowings under our Revolving Credit Facility Agreement (as defined below).
+THE OFFERING Issuer Shimmick Corporation Common stock offered by us 4,550,000 shares.
+Option to purchase additional shares of common stock The underwriters have a 30-day option extending from the date of this prospectus to purchase up to an additional 682,500 shares of common stock from us to cover over-allotments.
+Common stock outstanding immediately after this offering 26,468,877 shares (or 27,151,377 shares if the underwriters exercise their option to purchase additional shares of common stock in full).
+Use of proceeds We estimate that the net proceeds to us from this offering, after deducting the underwriters' discounts and commissions and our estimated offering expenses, will be approximately \$41.8 million (or \$48.8 million if the underwriters exercise their option to purchase additional shares of common stock in full).
+We intend to use the net proceeds from this offering to repay all outstanding borrowings under our Revolving Credit Facility Agreement (as defined below), with the remaining amounts for working capital and other general corporate purposes, including the potential funding of future opportunistic acquisitions.
 See "Use of Proceeds."
 Dividend policy After the consummation of this offering, we do not anticipate that we will declare or pay regular dividends on our common stock in the foreseeable future, as we generally intend to invest any future earnings in the development and growth of our business.

-Risk factors You should carefully consider all of the information set forth in this prospectus and, in particular, the specific factors set forth under "Risk Factors" on page 21, before deciding whether to invest in our common stock.

-Principal stockholder and "controlled company"
+Risk factors You should carefully consider all of the information set forth in this prospectus and, in particular, the specific factors set forth under " Risk Factors " on page 19, before deciding whether to invest in our common stock.
+Principal stockholder and "controlled company" exemption After the completion of this offering, our controlling stockholder (see " Principal Stockholders ") will continue to control a majority of the voting power of our common stock.

-exemption

-After the completion of this offering, our controlling stockholder (see "Principal Stockholders") will continue to control a majority of the voting power of our common stock.
 As a result, although we do not expect to rely on the "controlled company" exemption, we will be a "controlled company" under the listing standards of Nasdaq and the rules of the SEC, and we will qualify for exemptions from certain corporate governance requirements.
 Proposed Nasdaq ticker symbol "SHIM."

-Except as otherwise indicated, all information in this prospectus:

-• excludes 4,340,270 shares of common stock issuable upon exercise of options to purchase shares of common stock outstanding at a weighted average exercise price of \$1.26 per share;
+Except as otherwise indicated, all information in this p rospectus: • excludes 4,340,270 shares of common sto ck issuable upon exercise of options to purchase shares of common stock outstanding at a weighted average exercise price of \$1.26 per share;

-• excludes 3,729,149 shares of common stock reserved for issuance following this offering under our equity plans;
+excludes 3,841,274 shares of common stock reserved for issuance following this offering under our equity plans; •